 Luxury Home Construction Redefined

-How would the business of luxury home construction be different if it was viewed not as a project based on contracts, but as a creative and enriching experience and the beginning of a trusted relationship?
+How would the business of luxury home construction in New England be different if it was viewed not as a project based on contracts, but as a creative and enriching experience and the beginning of a trusted relationship?
 Instead of sitting down with your builder in an office to crunch numbers, what if you got to know each other over dinner?

 Building a luxury home or adding to an existing one should be a personal journey rather than a rote transaction that begins with a wish list and ends with a certificate of occupancy.
 Joe DiLazzaro, CEO of Boston-based Opus Master Builders, says the smoothest building projects are often the result of an organic approach.
 (And yes, sometimes that approach involves dinner.)
-According to DiLazzaro, who has been in the home-building business for thirty years, there are two approaches you can take when it comes to luxury home construction.
+According to DiLazzaro, who has been in the home-building business for thirty years, there are two approaches you can take when it comes to luxury home construction in New England.
 First, you can hire a builder, set a budget, step aside, and show up at the end, check in hand, for the final reveal.

 Alternately, you can look for a builder who is more like a creative partner rather than a paid employee.
 With the advent of HGTV, Pinterest, and lifestyle living, nowadays homeowners who are tackling building projects have very specific ideas about the final result.
 They don’t want to just write a check: They want to be involved from start to finish.
 Believe it or not, this new trend can be a very efficient and effective way of building.